 While low testosterone is a common problem, the fact of the matter is that you’re not guaranteed to be diagnosed with it.
 In fact, some numbers report that only 35 percent of men aged 70 or older have lower levels than younger men.

 Pro tip: According to WebMD, most men’s testosterone levels range between 300 and 1,200 nanograms per deciliter (ng/dL), so if your levels fall below this range, you may be diagnosed with low testosterone.

-But if you’re experiencing one or more of the common side effects, the first person you should speak with is your doctor.
+But if you’re experiencing one or more of the common side effects and the natural suggestions above aren’t doing the trick, the first person you should speak with is your doctor.
 They’ll run the appropriate tests (such as a serum testosterone test) and then recommend science-backed treatments based on your diagnosis.